St. Louis Comes Together to Announce the Taylor Geospatial Institute

 Implementing the GeoFutures Strategic Roadmap, Speaking with One Voice as a Region

-Announced in the summer of 2020, the GeoFutures Strategic Roadmap laid out a bold vision to strengthen St. Louis role as the global center for geospatial technology by 2030.
-One of the Roadmap’s strategic priorities was the establishment of an innovation collaborative that would, among other things, promote research into and development of geospatial applications.
+Announced in the summer of 2020, the GeoFutures Strategic Roadmap laid out a bold vision to strengthen St. Louis's role as the global center for geospatial technology by 2030.
+One of the Roadmap’s strategic priorities was the establishment of an innovative collaborative that would, among other things, promote research into and development of geospatial applications.

 “The Taylor Geospatial Institute not only fulfills the call in the GeoFutures Strategic Roadmap for a geospatial research institution,” said Jason Hall, CEO of Greater St. Louis, Inc., of which GeoFutures is an initiative, “but it also exemplifies the new spirit of collaboration we see in St. Louis.
 A spirit that says to move forward and accomplish big things we must work as one metro and speak with one voice.”